coreprinciple6/coreprinciple6/README.md

 ![Header](https://raw.githubusercontent.com/coreprinciple97/coreprinciple97/master/header.gif)

 ## This is Ishrat Jahan Ananya,
-####   Im an aspiring Data scientist with a knack for Computational Art and Entreprenuership.
-The idea of using data as a medium for artistic expression fascinates me.
+####   Deep Learning Engineer,Computational Art enthusiast, collaborative, analytical.
+My strengths lie in conceptualizing ideas for a project, managing and delivering them seamlessly.
 Here you will find all my documented projects that I have developed using various tools.
 ## Some Skills and tools I use

 <p align="center">